- Product: 360 Link

 We will only send them journal title, ISSN, and coverage dates for each of your holdings.

-Google Scholar conducts updates once every week to two weeks.
+Google Scholar conducts updates once every week.
 To find out when the last time Google Scholar updated 360 Link customer holdings, go to the Google Scholar Settings page, enter timestamp into the Library Links field and click the Search button.
 The date and time that displays is the last time holdings were updated; changes you have made to your Intota/Client Center profile since that time are not yet reflected in Google Scholar.